peeti-sriwongsanguan/NLP_PySpark/README.md

 ## Note on TensorFlow vs. PyTorch

-Initially, we attempted to use TensorFlow for this project.
-However, we encountered persistent crashes related to protobuf compatibility issues on the M3 Mac.
-As a result, we switched to PyTorch, which provided better compatibility and performance on this hardware.
+Initially, I attempted to use TensorFlow for this project.
+However, I encountered persistent crashes related to protobuf compatibility issues on the M3 Mac.
+As a result, I switched to PyTorch, which provided better compatibility and performance on this machine.

 It's worth noting that these issues might be specific to the M3 Mac architecture, and users with different hardware configurations might not encounter the same problems with TensorFlow.